Why Grow Herbs from Seed?

 Five Steps to Follow When Growing Herbs from Seeds

-- Use the water spray or watering can to wet the seed trays (don’t make it too wet
+- Use the water spray or watering can to wet the surface of the compost, but don’t make it too wet

-- Cover your seed trays with finely sieved soil-less compost (Don’t bury seeds too deep – the smaller the seeds the thinner the compost covering required)
+- Cover your seed trays with finely sieved soil-less compost (Don’t bury your herb seeds too deep – the smaller the seeds the thinner the compost covering required)

-- Spray or water the trays lightly with water again, and then cover them with their plastic covers.
+- Spray or water the trays lightly with water again and cover them with their plastic covers.
 If you are using pots, stand your pots in pot trays and fill the trays with water.

 - Label your trays or pots so that you know what herbs they contain

 - Cover the trays with black polythene or newspaper and put them on your window-shelf or in a green house.
 If you are using pots with pot trays seal the pot and the tray completely in a clear plastic bag

 - Watch carefully for the seeds to germinate.

 - When seeds have germinated take the coverings off your herb seedings

 - Put the trays in a light place (but not direct sunlight)

-- If you are using seed trays replant your seedlings in the 3 inch plastic pots when they have grown into firm young plants (1 to 2 inches tall) by:- Filling each 3 inch pot three quarters full with the soil-less compost, b) making a large hole in the soil at the center of each pot, c) transferring each plant (and the “root-ball” of soil) to it’s own pot, and finally d) firming the soil around the plant afterwards.
+- If you are using seed trays replant your seedlings in the 3 inch plastic or clay pots when they have grown into firm young plants (1 to 2 inches tall).
+Do this by a) filling each 3 inch pot three quarters full with the soil-less compost, b) making a large hole in the soil at the center of each pot, c) transferring each plant (and the “root-ball” of soil) to it’s own pot, and finally d) firming the soil around the plant afterwards.

 - Keep the pots in a light ventilated area and water regularly

-- Replant your herb plants in your herb garden or patio herb container when they have grown into strong young plants 2-3 inches tall
+- If necessary replant your herb plants in your herb garden or patio herb container when they have grown into strong young plants 2-3 inches tall

-Throughout the summer period you’ll be able to enjoy using your own home-grown herbs.
-You will also have something to boast about at your next dinner party when you use the herbs you’ve grown in your favorite recipes and describe your success at growing herbs from seeds.
+During the summer period you’ll be able to enjoy your home-grown herbs, and have something to boast about at your next dinner party when you use the herbs you’ve grown in your favorite recipes – all as a result of growing herbs from seeds.

 Happy herb gardening,